Delta Fire

-Timeline
+Progression

 The Delta Fire ignited on September 5, 2018, at approximately 12:51 PM PDT, 2 miles north of Lakehead, California.
 The fire rapidly grew in size, crossing over Interstate 5 between Lakehead, California, and Castella, California, which forced the interstate to be shut down from September 5 to September 10.
 On September 10, the fire merged with the nearby Hirz Fire to the east, and by September 11, the fire was only a few miles away from burning into the already-contained Carr Fire to the southwest.

 On September 12, the Delta Fire reached 57,253 acre and was only 17% contained.
 On September 13, the northern flank of the fire flared up again and shut down Interstate 5 again for six hours during the afternoon.
 During the next few days, the Delta Fire continued to grow in size, albeit at a slow rate, while firefighters continued making progress on containing the wildfire, with the fire reaching 60,277 acres and 76% containment by September 17.
 On September 18, firefighters had contained most of the Delta Fire's northern flank, while flames on the fire's southwestern flank continued to spread, nearly reaching the Carr Fire's burn area.
 Late on September 19, the Delta Fire had grown to 60,592 acres, while containment increased to 88%, with the southwestern flank of the wildfire being the only active portion of the fire.
 On September 24, the Delta Fire had grown to 60,751 acres, while containment increased to 98%.

 On September 25, a spot fire broke out in Bear Gulch, outside of the southwestern perimeter of the Delta Fire, which quickly reached 1,000 acres by the next morning.
 On September 27, a second, smaller spot fire had broken out to the south of the larger spot fire, situated south of Damnation Creek, which was estimated at 14 acres.
 The first spot fire continued to spread uncontained, while the main body of the Delta Fire was contained; by September 29, the first spot fire had exceeded 2,376 acres in size, increasing the total burn area of the Delta Fire to 63,093 acres, and dropping the overall containment of the Delta Fire to 97%.
 The spot fires were at 0% containment.
 On September 30, the Delta Fire expanded to 63,293 acres, with containment remaining at 97%.
 The fire did not experience any further growths for the next several days, while containment generally remained at 97% up until October 5.
 Afterward, the Delta Fire experienced another small growth, increasing to 63,311 acres.
 On October 7, the Delta Fire was fully contained, without any further increases in size.